-- 3.27 As part of the licensing process, the regulatory body should ensure that the following aspects are considered in the design of a nuclear installation: - (a) The safe and secure transport of radioactive material to and from the installation, and movement within the installation. - (b) Safety aspects associated with the replacement of heavy and large components during the operating lifetime of the nuclear installation (e.g. steam generators, reactor pressure vessel head).
-The design should take into account: - (i) Buried pipes and conduits; - (ii) Openings in structures for access to equipment; - (iii) Obstructions. - (c) Access to items important to safety for: - (i) Maintenance, inspection and testing, as appropriate; - (ii) Replacement; - (iii) Future decommissioning. - (d) Optimization of protection and safety when gaining access to SSCs. - (e) The way in which the nuclear installation will be decommissioned, and how radioactive waste generated during operation and decommissioning will be managed, in accordance with national strategies. - (f) Features for safe shutdown, including a remote shutdown facility, where appropriate. - (g) For reactors, appropriate arrangements for storage of spent fuel (including, where appropriate, criteria for dry storage of spent fuel at reactor sites). - 3.28 The applicant or licensee should state how ageing effects on a nuclear installation are addressed in the design stage in order to identify appropriate ageing management measures to be implemented later.
-This should include the actions for ensuring the integrity of the nuclear installation until the end of decommissioning. - 3.29 The licensee should review, audit and be responsible for certifying suppliers and contractors with functions relating to safety.
-As appropriate, the regulatory body may review, assess and inspect such review, audit and certification processes.
-The regulatory body may also directly grant certificates or licences to suppliers and contractors, as appropriate, in accordance with the national regulatory framework. - 3.30 Before construction begins, the applicant or licensee should set up a configuration management programme7 for updating the design basis of the nuclear installation while ensuring that it remains in compliance with the original agreed or approved design basis.
+3.283.27 In addition, As part of the licensing process, the regulatory body should be designed to ensure that the following aspects are considered in the design of a nuclear installation:

+- (a) The safe and secure transport of radioactive materials material to and from the installation, and movement within the installation. - (b) Safety aspects associated with the replacement of heavy and large components during the operating lifetime of the nuclear installation (e.g. steam generators, reactor pressure vessel head).
+The design should take into account: - (i) Buried pipes and conduits; - (ii) Openings in structures for access to equipment; - (iii) Obstructions. - (c) Access to items important to safety for: - (i) Maintenance, inspection and testing, as appropriate; - (ii) Replacement; - (iii) Future decommissioning. - (d) Optimization of occupational exposure protection and safety when gaining access to SSCs. - (e) The way in which the nuclear installation will be decommissioned, and how radioactive waste generated during operation and decommissioning will be managed, in accordance with national strategies. - (f) Features for safe shutdown, including a remote shutdown facility, where appropriate. - (g) For reactors, appropriate arrangements for storage of spent fuel (including, e.g. where appropriate, criteria for dry storage of spent fuel at reactor sites).

+3.293.28 Ageing The applicant or licensee should state how ageing effects should be on a nuclear installation are addressed in the design stage in order to identify appropriate ageing management measures for the future to be implemented later.
+This should include the actions for ensuring the integrity of the nuclear installation until the end of decommissioning.

+The application for a licence for designlicensee should include proposals for the certification of review, audit and be responsible for certifying suppliers and contractors with functions relating to safety of the nuclear installation, and for the audit and review of the certification process.
+As appropriate, the regulatory body may review and, assess these proposals and inspect such review, audit and certification processes.
+The regulatory body may also directly grant certificates or licences to suppliers and contractors in its own State, as appropriate, in accordance with the national regulatory framework.

+3.313.30 Before construction begins, the applicant or licensee should set up a configuration management programme9 for updating the design basis of the nuclear installation while ensuring that it remains in compliance with the original agreed or approved design basis.

-AUTHORIZATION OF THE CONSTRUCTION OF A NUCLEAR INSTALLATION
+APPROVALAUTHORIZATION OF THE CONSTRUCTION OF A NUCLEAR INSTALLATION

-3.31 The regulations or the regulatory body should provide a clear definition of the main steps to be followed by the applicant or licensee when constructing a nuclear installation.
-For instance, the regulatory body may define a 'site preparation' step; the definition of this step may vary from one State to another and may include excavation, fence erection, preparation of roads and access routes, electricity and water supply, and other infrastructure.
-Similarly, the regulatory body may define a 'construction commencement' step; this step may be divided into several authorizations such as 'first stone', 'construction of administrative buildings and facilities' and 'construction of nuclear related buildings'.
+3.323.31 National The regulations or the regulatory body should provide a clear definition of the main steps to be followed by the applicant or licensee when constructing a nuclear installation.
+For instance, the regulatory body may need to define a 'site preparation' step; the definition of this step may vary from one State to another and may include excavation, fence erection, preparation of roads and access routes, electricity and water supply, and other infrastructure.
+LikewiseSimilarly, the regulatory body may need to define a 'construction commencement' step; this step may be divided into several authorizations such as 'first stone', 'construction of administrative buildings and facilities' and 'construction of nuclear related buildings'.